jennahamlin/tinselR/manuscript/paper.md

 # Development for local-user experience

-One note regarding tinselR is to keep in mind that the application has only been tested by single-user instances.
+One note regarding tinselR, to keep in mind, is that the application has only been tested by single-user instances.
 If one hosts the application on a personal server, then testing if multiple users can access the application should be done before release.

 # Acknowledgements